coverclock/com-diag-hazer/README.md

-The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed. "tumbleweed:tumbleweed" idenfities the address of the router on the LAN defined in /etc/hosts, and the port on the router on the LAN defined in /etc/services, to which to send RTK update datagrams.
+The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed. "tumbleweed:tumbleweed" idenfities the address of the router on the LAN as defined in /etc/hosts, and the port on the router on the LAN defined as in /etc/services, to which to send RTK update datagrams.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup